marcpybus/var-node/README.md

 docker compose logs -f
 ```
 * **ATTENTION!** Approximately 46GB of data needs to be downloaded and stored in `data/` the first time the **data-manager** container is run.
 It is possible to reduce disk space requirements by skipping the VEP annotation.
 See the "Data download" section.
-* **IMPORTANT** Wait until the data has been downloaded and the **data-manager** container has terminated itself.
+* **IMPORTANT:** Wait until the data has been downloaded and the **data-manager** container has terminated itself.
 The data download process can be tracked in the container log.
 * To access the front-end, use your web browser with the IP or domain name of the server.
 Locally you can use https://localhost/.
 * You must configure a username and password before accessing the front-end.
 See the "Configuring the front-end password" section.
 * Remove the `data/` directory to start the configuration from scratch.